-Use Ruby to query an Azure SQL database
+Quickstart: Use Ruby to query an Azure SQL database

 Ruby and related software for your operating system:

-SQL server connection information
+Get SQL server connection information

 Sign in to the Azure portal.

-Insert code to query SQL database
+Create code to query your SQL database

-require 'tiny_tds' server = 'your_server.database.windows.net' database = 'your_database' username = 'your_username' password = 'your_password' client = TinyTds::Client.new username: username, password: password, host: server, port: 1433, database: database, azure: true puts "Reading data from table" tsql = "SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName FROM [SalesLT].[ProductCategory] pc JOIN [SalesLT].[Product] p ON pc.productcategoryid = p.productcategoryid" result = client.execute(tsql) result.each do |row| puts row end
+require 'tiny_tds' server = '<server>.database.windows.net' database = '<database>' username = '<username>' password = '<password>' client = TinyTds::Client.new username: username, password: password, host: server, port: 1433, database: database, azure: true puts "Reading data from table" tsql = "SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName FROM [SalesLT].[ProductCategory] pc JOIN [SalesLT].[Product] p ON pc.productcategoryid = p.productcategoryid" result = client.execute(tsql) result.each do |row| puts row end

 Run the code